artsy/elderfield/DEPLOYMENT.md

 Go to the Lambda function and choose _Triggers_.
 Add an `Alexa Skills Kit` trigger or you'll get an obscure `Please make sure that "Alexa Skills Kit" is selected for the event source type of arn:...` error.

+### Adding new intents

+In case you have added new intents or modified existing ones, follow these steps:
+- Login to https://developer.amazon.com with it@artsymail.com user from 1Password
+- Go to `Alexa` tab
+- Click on `Alexa Skills Kit` get started
+- Select `Artsy`
+- Click `Interaction Model`
+- If you've added a new skill, make sure to add it to `Intent Schema` json section
+- Add/Modify `Custome Slot Types` if needed based on your change.
+- Add/Update `Sample Utterances`.
+- Make sure to save your changes

 ### Logs

 If logs don't appear in CloudWatch, manually attach the following policy.